daolicloud/daolinet-openstack/README.md

 OVS Forms Distributed Gateways
 ---
-NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller as real-time packet-out configuration of NAT flows.
-Such a NAT flow is also identified by the src-PORT of the communications initiator.
+NAT-out from a container to a node in the Internet, and Firewall-ingress from an Internet node to a container can also be hotplug established by the Controller as real-time packet-out NAT flows.
+Such a NAT flow is also identified by src-PORT of a communications initiator.

 Network Virtualization
 ---